hibahmad30/OktaAdministration/README.md

 https://dev-60754792.okta.com/app/dropbox_for_business/exkixkeibduRi3Dxv5d7/sso/saml
   <br/>
   <br/>
 Download the X.509 certificate and upload it to Dropbox, then click ‘Save.’
-Back in Okta, you can enable Silent Provisioning if needed and assign Dropbox Business to the ‘Sales’ group.
+Back in Okta, you can enable Silent Provisioning as needed and assign Dropbox Business to the ‘Sales’ group.
 <br/>
  <br/>
  <img src="https://i.imgur.com/RTuosxX.png" alt="Dropbox Configuration"/>